CPR & Choking App

 2 of 6

-1 of 5 identified didn’t understand that the checkmark represented “complete.”
+20% of participants didn’t understand that the checkmark represented “complete.”

 3 of 6

-1 of 5 participant indicated that they wanted a progress bar at the top.
+20% of participants indicated that they wanted a progress bar at the top.

 4 of 6